The London Marathon

 The first woman to break the British Record and win the women’s race at the first London Marathon was Joyce Smith, a 43 year old mother of two, who completed the race in 2 hours and 29 minutes.

 The oldest man to run the London Marathon was Leslie Chapman who was 85 years old.
-The oldest woman is Doreen Offeredi who was 68 years old.
+The oldest woman is Iva Barr who ran it in 2014 at the age of 86.

 The youngest men to run the London Marathon were Oscar MacCormal and Matthew Vaughan, who competed in the race in 2007 and were 18 at the time.
 They were both born on April 17th 1989.
 The youngest woman ever to run the race is Diana Hobbs.
 She also competed in 2007 and was born on 25th March 1989, making her 18 also.